Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Basic.md

 ### 2nd Shading Map
 The map used for the darker portions of the shadow.
 Texture(sRGB) × Color(RGB).
-The default color is white.

 |  **2nd Shading Map** (Face)  | (Hair) | Result  |
 | ---- | ---- | ---- |